Comparing NeueHealth (NEUE) & Its Competitors

 |2.69

-NeueHealth currently has a consensus price target of $8.00, suggesting a potential upside of 28.00%.
-As a group, “Hospital & medical service plans” companies have a potential upside of 15.66%.
-Given NeueHealth’s higher probable upside, analysts clearly believe NeueHealth is more favorable than its rivals.
+NeueHealth presently has a consensus target price of $8.00, indicating a potential upside of 29.87%.
+As a group, “Hospital & medical service plans” companies have a potential upside of 12.36%.
+Given NeueHealth’s higher probable upside, research analysts plainly believe NeueHealth is more favorable than its peers.

 Summary